 Drainage problems are common with flat roofs.
-Ponding, where water pools and remains on the roof for a long time, is one of these problems.
+Ponding water on flat roofs that remains for a long time, is one of these problems.
 Ponding can lead to roof leaks and material degradation, among other problems.
 Fortunately, you can deal with roof ponding and avoid the associated damages if you diagnose the problem correctly.

-Flat roofs need drainage systems to get water off the roof.
+Use drainage systems to avoid ponding water on a flat roof.
 Examples of such drainage systems include:

 - Inner drains that sit just under the roof and are invisible from outside